 Rigmarole

 This took me a while, too.
 Meaning = confusing procedure.
 Arrange = rig, mom = ma, part = role.
-There ya' go
+There ya' go.

 18D.
 Greek character opposed to Italian wine (7)